 Will the levy result in more illegal dumping?

 There may be an increase in illegal dumping of rubbish, such as in bushland areas.
 The reasons why some people dump their rubbish are not clear.
 Although logically there is a link between the cost of disposal and illegal dumping, for some people it is simply anti-social behaviour.

 To discourage illegal dumping the Government has recently increased fines for littering and illegally dumping waste.
 The intention is to use some of the levy revenue to further support programs that tackle littering and illegal dumping (including education) around the State.

 What will be the impact on competition in waste and other markets?

 The Tasmanian Waste Levy Impact Study 2020 found that competition impacts will either be neutral or positive.

-Landfill operators will be the most affected, and through time will see diminishing revenue from gate fees as the amount of disposal to landfill is reduced.
+Landfill operators will see diminishing revenue from gate fees as the amount disposed to landfill is reduced.
 However, most landfill facilities already diversify their business with some recovery operations, and those who introduce innovation by either diverting materials or recycling before the waste is buried in landfill will gain a business advantage.

 What consultation has been done?